Using NDVI charts and uploading data from the fields, you can forecast the ripening date, determine the order of field harvesting, and analyze yield.

-If you have several fields with the same crop, but different planting dates, compare vegetation index charts in the web app under the 'Weather' tab.
-Select the most mature field and compare it to the other fields; you can roughly predict the harvest date for the latter fields.
+If you have multiple fields with the same crop but different planting dates, compare the NDVI charts in the web app under the 'Status' section.
+Select the most mature field and compare it with the less mature ones.
+This will help predict the approximate harvest date for the latter.

 How to determine the order of harvesting

 First, we need to find which field to start harvesting from.
 Monitor the average NDVI in the mobile or web app.
 To view the average NDVI, open the 'Fields' tab, and at the top of the screen, set the fill and label criteria to 'Average NDVI.'
 Compare the values.
 The closer the field is to harvest, the lower the NDVI on it is.

 Next, we need to understand from which part of the field to start harvesting.
 To do this, check the NDVI index in different parts of the field.
 Start harvesting from the side of the field where NDVI is lower.

 If you have a combine with a yield monitoring system, upload the file from it to OneSoil.
 Visualization will help you understand the speed at which the machinery was moving, whether it left any gaps, and how much grain was harvested in different parts of the field.